NFL rumors: Colts propose change to overtime rules

 - Indianapolis ColtsLiveTodayTomorrowvs--|

-Report: Colts propose change to NFL overtime rules originally appeared on NBC Sports Bayarea
+Report: Colts propose change to NFL overtime rules originally appeared on NBC Sports Boston

 Could we see a change to the overtime rules in the 2022 NFL season?